wangshusen/CS583A-2019Spring/project/Project/Proj.md

 - Every student must participate in any one of the [Kaggle competitions](https://www.kaggle.com/competitions)

 - You are highly encouraged to choose active competition.
 Inactive competitions are allowed, but they are considered less challenging and will earn you fewer scores.
+(Some competitions have ended, but late submission is still allowed.
+Late submission is regarded as active.)

 - You must try several different methods to solve the problem.
 The method you finally choose for the competition does not have to be a deep neural network; however, you must try at least one deep learning method and implement it using TensorFlow or Keras.